Applications of Interval-based Temporal Separation: the Reactivity Normal Form, Inverse $\Pi$, Craig Interpolation and Beth Definability: Introduction

 A logic has the {\em Craig interpolation property} if, for any valid implication $A\Imp B$, there exists an {\em interpolating} formula $C$ built using only the non-logical symbols that appear in both $A$ and $B$ such that $A\Imp C$ and $C\Imp B$ are valid too.
 First order predicate logic is known to have this property.
 Despite being expressively equivalent to a monadic first-order theory, propositional Linear Temporal Logic ($\LTL$, cf. e.g., \cite{Pnu77}) does not have Craig interpolation \cite{Maksimova91} but some subsets of $\LTL$ have it \cite{DBLP:conf/csl/GheerbrantC09}. $\ITL$ and $\ITLNL$ have these theorems thanks to the possibility to express propositional quantification using \emph{chop-star}.
 Since propositional quantification enables writing {\em strongest consequences}, which are also uniform interpolants, temporal logics with point-based Kripke semantics where propositional quantification is either present or expressible as in, e.g., the propositional $\mu$-calculus \cite{Koz83,DBLP:conf/csl/GheerbrantC09}, have the properties too.
 The linear time $\mu$-calculus (cf. e.g., \cite{DBLP:conf/concur/Kaivola95}) and $\ITL$ have it too thanks to the expressibility of propositional quantification.
 Interpolants $C$ can be derived from just one of the given $A$ and $B$ in these logics.
-This stronger form of interpolation is called {\em uniform}.
+This is the reason for calling this stronger form of interpolation {\em uniform}.
 (To the best of our knowledge, first-order predicate logic does not have uniform interpolation.)
-In logics with Kripke semantics, uniform interpolation is generally closely related to bisimulation as seen on the example of the propositional $\mu$-calculus again \cite{DBLP:journals/jsyml/DAgostinoH00}.

 Craig interpolation is closely related to two more model-theoretic properties: {\em Robinson consistency} and {\em explicit (Beth) definability}, both enjoyed by first order predicate logic, cf. e.g., \cite{Sho67}.
 Once a logic is shown to have one of the three properties, the other two often follow by standard arguments.
 Let $[p'/p]A$ stand for the substitution of $p'$ for $p$ in $A$.
 Sentence $A$ {\em implicitly defines} non-logical symbol $p$, which is assumed to appear in $A$, if, given some fresh symbol $p'$ of the type of $p$, $A\wedge [p'/p]A$ implies that $p$ and $p'$ are semantically equivalent.
 For $p$ being a predicate letter in first order predicate logic this can be written as